 Pearl Drive, Ortigas Center,

-Are they the best, those who offer the lowest interest rates?
+Are the lowest interest rates the best interest rates?

 It depends.
 If you have played around with the chart above, you will notice that Pag-IBIG has the lowest interest rates for housing loans up to Php400,000, which is just 4.5% per year.
 However, what if you need a housing loan that’s more than that?
 Based solely on the interest rates, a number of banks beat Pag-IBIG for loans above Php400K.
 So it really depends on the loan amount, among other factors.